What Does the Liver Do?

 Liver disease is often triggered by other chronic conditions such as Hepatitis C, AIDS or EBV.
 Liver disease can affect the body and lead to other health problems.
 When a person has liver disease, the skin may become yellow because of jaundice.
 Jaundice in particular is caused from excess bilirubin brought on by liver congestion.
 This is something that happens quite often in newborns, and it typically goes away with prompt treatment.
 However, people who have other chronic conditions such as Hepatitis C can also develop jaundice because their liver is not functioning properly.
 Liver disease can also cause a person to become weak and tired continually.

 How the Body is Affected

+When the liver is not able to filter out the toxins as effectively, other organs are affected.
+These toxins can take their toll on the body, causing the person affected to have a lot of fatigue.
+Liver disease can also cause the abdomen to protrude outward because the liver can become inflamed and enlarged.
+As liver disease takes it toll on the body, it can also cause a person to develop anemia or large bruises on their body.
 According to the American liver Foundation, a person with liver disease may also notice that they have more body fluid retention, swelling, body aches and even excessive itching.
 Liver disease can also cause a person to have a yellow or white tongue, eczema, psoriasis, age spots, acne, headaches and a weak immune system.
 The good news is that some forms of liver disease such as fatty liver can be reversed with certain lifestyle changes, which involve removing alcohol and other fatty foods from the diet only to replace those fatty foods with healthy fruits, vegetables and herbs.